bxlab/class-ibs-796-fall2013/shell/tutorial.md

 Hint: If you make a mistake and need to start over just do the
 following:

-1. Navigate to the `shell` directory
+1. Navigate to the your home directory

-2. Delete the `data` directory
+2. Delete the shell directory

-3. Enter the command: `tar -xzvf data.tgz` You should see that the data directory has reappeared in its original state
+3. Enter the command: `tar -xzvf data.tgz` You should see that the shell/data directory has reappeared in its original state

 **BONUS**